-On Windows Click Here: How to install and configure Apache,PHP,MySql and phpMyadmin on windows
+Windows : How to install and configure Apache,PHP,MySql and phpMyadmin on windows

-On Linux mint Click Here How to install and configure Apache, PHP, MySql and phpMyadmin on Linux Mint
+Linux mint: How to install and configure Apache, PHP, MySql and phpMyadmin on Linux Mint

 Step 1:

-After the successful installation , open your favorite browser and type
+After the successful installation of Apache, open your favorite web browser and type the below address and hit the enter key.

 http://localhost/

-in the address bar and press enter.
-If you will see ‘It works!’ , then your apache works fine.
+If you will see ‘It works!’ in the Apache2 Ubuntu Default Page, then your Apache server works fine.

 Step 2:

-After the successful installation restart Apache using the below code
+After the successful installation restart Apache server using the below command.

 sudo /etc/init.d/apache2 restart